-Conduct monitoring as set out in the permit or in approved plans or programs;

-- Submit revised plans, manuals, programs, etc. if needed to reflect reduced or suspended operations; and - Apply for amendments to submission dates, monitoring, or other permit conditions if not planning to meet requirements.
+- Conduct monitoring as set out in the permit or in approved plans or programs; - Submit revised plans, manuals, programs, etc. if needed to reflect reduced or suspended operations; and - Apply for amendments to submission dates, monitoring, or other permit conditions if not planning to meet requirements.

-If there is also a water licence for the project, the licensee must continue to submit Annual Water Licence Reports, Surveillance Network Program reports, and Water Use Fees (see the MVLWB Guide to the Water Licensing Process for more information).
+If there is also a water licence for the project, the licensee must continue to submit Annual Water Licence Reports, Surveillance Network Program reports, and Water Use Fees (see the LWB Guide to the Water Licensing Process for more information).

-5.4.
-Final Plans and Final Clearance
+5.4 Final Plans and Final Clearance

-Unless a new permit has been issued, a permittee may not continue project activities after a permit has expired; however, the permittee remains responsible for all obligations and liabilities that arise under the permit and the MVLUR until the Board has cleared and closed the permit.36 In order for the Board to clear and close a permit, the permittee must submit a final plan to the Board within 60 days of either the expiry of the permit or the end of the permitted activities (whichever comes first).
+Unless a new permit has been issued, a permittee may not continue project activities after a permit has expired; however, the permittee remains responsible for all obligations and liabilities that arise under the permit and the MVLUR until the Board has cleared and closed the permit.
+In order for the Board to clear and close a permit, the permittee must submit a final plan to the Board within 60 days of either the expiry of the permit or the end of the permitted activities (whichever comes first).

-A final plan must include:37
+A final plan must include:42

-- A map or sketch, normally at a scale of 1:50,000, showing the location, the area, and distances of all project activities, including: - lines, trails, rights-of-way, and cleared areas that were used by the permittee during the project, specifying those that were cleared by the permittee and those that existed before the project began; - buildings, structures, campsites, landing strips, aircraft navigation aids, fuel and supply storage sites, waste disposal sites, excavations, and other works and places that were constructed or used by the permittee for the project; and - bridges, dams, ditches, railroads, roads, transmission lines, pipelines, survey lines, monuments, air landing strips, watercourses, traplines and cabins, and all other features or works that were affected by the project. - GIS data; - A summary of the hectares utilized in each aspect of the project; and - A calculation of land use fees for any federal lands used.
+- A map, normally at a scale of 1:50,000, showing the location, the area, and distances of all project activities, including: - lines, trails, rights-of-way, and cleared areas that were used by the permittee during the project, specifying those that were cleared by the permittee and those that existed before the project began; - buildings, structures, campsites, landing strips, aircraft navigation aids, fuel and supply storage sites, waste disposal sites, excavations, and other works and places that were constructed or used by the permittee for the project; and - bridges, dams, ditches, railroads, roads, transmission lines, pipelines, survey lines, monuments, air landing strips, watercourses, traplines and cabins, and all other features or works that were affected by the project.